LIF Financial Services Risk + Compliance Symposium NYC 2026

 Who’s attending

-This series is designed for senior professionals from across the financial services ecosystem who are leading on compliance, including:
+This series is designed for senior professionals from across the financial services ecosystem who are leading on risk and compliance, including:

 • Chief Compliance Officers + compliance leaders